Apudastidar/100-Days-Of-ML-Code/README.md

 Today's progress: Today i learn Data structure.
 Those are List structure, stack, Queue, Dictionary Data structure, Access Data.
 # Day 4 : May 17, 2019 | Python 3 from scratch | Udemy online course
 Today's progress: Today i spent all my day to learn Python from scratch in Udemey.
 I successfullly completed this course and get a certificate that i uploaded in this repository.
+# Day 5 : May 18, 2019 | progamming with Python
+TOday's progress: Today i write code in python.
+Almost 4 hours i practice programming in Python.